Elvincth/db-project/attack-prev-course/Set up Password Manager/step4.md

 ![Image](./assets/SavedItem.png)
 ![Image](./assets/SavedInfo.png)
 <br></br>
-### Apart from Using the complex password and storing it in Password Manager, there exist other methods that can prevent the brute-force attack.
+### Apart from using the complex password and storing it in Password Manager, there exist other methods that can prevent the brute-force attack.
 One of the methods is Two-factor authentication and will be talked about in the next course.